wetryingtodorock/getblock-docs/en/rpc-service/trx/json-rpc/trx_eth_getCode.md

 ---
-title: trx:eth_getCode \[POST\]
+title: eth_getCode - TRON
-description: Returns runtime code of a given smart contract address.
+description: Example code for the eth_getCode json-rpc method. Сomplete guide on how to use eth_getCode json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters